dcernst/dcernst.github.io/about.md

 Moreover, I am active on [Google+](http://plus.google.com) and post regularly about mathematics, teaching, and technology.
 You can find my G+ profile [here](https://plus.google.com/107135522210834007871/posts).
 You can find me on Twitter at [@danaernst](https://twitter.com/danaernst) and [@IBLMath](https://twitter.com/IBLMath).

 Lastly, I am a husband and a father of two incredible sons.
 Oh, I enjoy drinking copious amounts of coffee, too.
-Test.

 ## Contact Info ##